 Customers enter their details and receive a pathology request for HIV and other STI screening.
 Once a negative HIV result is received, the PrEP is dispatched from our pharmacy partner and delivered to your residential address.

-For ongoing prescriptions, an at home HIV test is sent to your home, completed and results uploaded by you.
+For ongoing prescriptions, a pathology screening is required every three months.
 The results are then reviewed, and ongoing prescriptions issued, and the medication delivered.

 That’s it!
 It’s that easy and can go on and on for as long as you require.